Plarium Blog Our Picks 16 Best Mobile Games To Play on the Go

 2. Among Us

-Among Us roared into the gaming world with a unique social element.
+Among Us became one of the best phone games thanks to its unique social element.
 Players are placed in an environment (like a spaceship or laboratory), and only one is designated an impostor, a player whose goal is to eliminate the rest of the players without being found out.
+When you play with friends, you can often be against them and they’ll never know!

-The game imposes an element of suspicion.
+The game always imposes an element of suspicion.
 You never know who you can trust, who’s bluffing, and who’s secretly out to corner and eliminate you without anyone else seeing.
-As players communicate over voice chat and piece together what they’ve seen and learned from each other, they get closer to unmasking the impostor and winning the game.
+This detective-esque setting makes it one of the most exciting iOS and Android games you can play with friends.

 3. Monument Valley